zohaiblazuli/pucc-niuc/PAPER.md

 Our work makes the following contributions to LLM security and privacy-preserving computation:

-• **Formal NIUC Framework**: We provide the first mathematical formalization of security properties for LLM applications processing mixed trusted/untrusted content, including formal specifications, threat models, and certificate schemas that enable cryptographic verification of indirect prompt injection resistance.
+• **Formal NIUC Framework**: We provide the first mathematical formalization of security properties for LLM applications processing mixed trusted/untrusted content, including formal specifications, threat models, and certificate schemas that enable mathematical verification of indirect prompt injection resistance.

 • **Production-Ready Implementation**: We develop a complete system comprising a deterministic ≤500 LOC checker, dual-mode runtime gate with certified-rewrite capability, and model-agnostic architecture supporting both local and API model deployments, achieving 0.0% false positive rate with 0.2ms processing latency.